Hervian/safety-mirror/README.md

 Notice that you have to provide the method parameters in generics under certain circumstances (When the method is overloaded, or if the method has a varargs parameter).

+### Known limitations and workarounds
+The static overloaded Fun.toMethod methods does for some corner cases not compile when varargs is involved.
+To solve this, one must help the compiler by casting:
+`Method m = Fun.toMethod((Fun.With1ParamAndVoid<String[]>)new FunToMethodTest()::methodThatTakesAVarargParam); //When varargs is involved you are unfortunately forced to cast to avoid an "Ambiguous method call" error.`
+Elaboration:
+Take for example the following method:
+`public void foo(String... stringArray){...}`
+The following won't compile:
+`Method m = Fun.<String[]>toMethod(this::foo);`
+The reason is that the compiler can't find the correct overloaded method (With1ParamAndVoid<String[]>).
+This is the compiler error:
+`Ambiguous method call.
+Both toMethod(With0ParamsAndVoid<Object>) in Fun and toMethod(With1ParamAndVoid<Object>) in Fun match`

 ## Related projects
 * [lambda-factory](https://github.com/Hervian/lambda-factory): a fast alternative to [Reflection](https://docs.oracle.com/javase/9/docs/api/java/lang/reflect/package-summary.html-based) based method invocation.